Lotka-Volterra Prizes for Best Student Presentations in Theoretical Ecology

 The Theoretical Ecology Section awards the Alfred J. Lotka and Vito Volterra prizes for the best presentations given by students during the Annual Meeting of the ESA.
 The award is open to graduate student members of the ESA who, as sole or first author, present a talk or poster at the ESA annual meeting describing original research in theoretical ecology.
 All suitable approaches that yield theoretical insight to ecological phenomena will be considered.
 Prizes will be awarded on the basis of scientific merit, originality, and clarity of presentation.
 We are grateful to Oxford University Press for their support of this competition.

 To be considered for either the Lotka award or the Volterra award, students (or their advisors) must complete the online nomination form.
-An updated link will be emailed to the section and posted here when nominations are being accepted for the current year.
-You will need to provide the session name and number, and the date, time and room number (for oral presentations) so please have this information ready.
+The link for ESA 2021 is https://forms.gle/n6okJ97115gqnaEM9 .
+You will need to provide the talk title, session name and number, and the date and time of the presentation, so please have this information ready.

 Outstanding Ecological Theory Paper Award